MattClarkson/CMakeCatchTemplate/README.md

 Main Features
 -------------

+The main idea of this project is to try and help a C++ algorithm developer write their algorithm in a C++ library and then deploy the C++ library in a variety of scenarios.

 The main features provided are:

  1. A Meta-Build, also known as a SuperBuild, to optionally download and build any of the following: Boost, Eigen, FLANN, OpenCV, glog, gflags, VTK and PCL.
 All of these can be left OFF and skipped.
 This results in a top-level build folder containing the compiled dependencies, and then a sub-folder containing the compiled code of this project.